The Proud Rebel: Production

 The film was based on a 1947 short story by James Edward Grant.
 Film rights were bought by Sam Goldwyn who gave them to his son in 1950.
-Goldwyn Jr. said the film would be about his favourite kind of story, "the theme of the undefeated man."
+Goldwyn Jr. said the film would be about his favorite kind of story, "the theme of the undefeated man."
 He announced the project would be filmed in 1955 based on a script by Joseph Petracca.
 However it ended up taking him a few years to source financing.

 Goldwyn Jr. had budgeted the project at $1.6 million but had trouble securing financing over $1 million.
 He decided not to compromise and go for the larger budget without having sold it to a distributor.
 Goldwyn Jr.:

 I really had no other choice.
 To me it was very important that this story be filmed as I thought it should be done or not at all.
-I suddenly realised that if I couldn't do it the way I saw it, I wouldn't be an independent producer.
+I suddenly realized that if I couldn't do it the way I saw it, I wouldn't be an independent producer.
 I was able to borrow $1,200,000 from the Bank of America – my father signed the loan with me – and I put up the rest of the money.

 Alan Ladd signed to co-star with his son David under the direction of Michael Curtiz.
 Goldwyn Jr said "Michael Curtiz has drawn fine performances from both of them.
 The boy, when I first spoke to him, was stiff and frightened, but when I started talking to him about his father, his face lighted up and I knew he was right for the part."

 Adolphe Menjou was meant to play a supporting role but pulled out.

 The movie was shot in Cedar City, Utah.
+Parts of the film were shot in Cedar Mountain, Rush Valley, and Johnson Canyon in Utah.
 Its external scenes depicting the U.S.Midwest—a flat and well-vegetated landscape, are a bit jarring to compare to Utah's arid, hilly and mountainous backdrop.

 Once the movie was completed, Goldwyn Jr. showed it to distributors and succeeded in securing deals with Buena Vista for the U.S. and Loews internationally.